 How Much Charcoal to Use When Grilling?

-First of all, you want to make sure you set up for two-zone grilling to have complete control over your cooks.
+This next point we stress repeatedly site wide, and go into extreme detail in our guide on using charcoal grills.
+Above all else, you want to make sure you set up for two-zone grilling to have complete control over your cooks.

 Two-Zone Grill Setup